vtaparia/https-github.com-vtaparia-OpenProtectAI/README.md

 ### 4. Incident Response & Case Management
 - **One-Click Case Creation:** Analysts can create an investigation "Case" from any high or critical severity alert directly within the Agent Fleet view.
-- **Case Assignment Workflow:** New cases can be assigned to specific security analysts.
+- **Case Assignment Workflow:** New cases can be assigned to specific security analysts or teams.
 Assigned cases automatically transition to an "In Progress" state, and the assignee is clearly displayed on the alert.
 - **Case Resolution:** Analysts can resolve "In Progress" cases, adding mandatory resolution notes to close out the investigation and move the incident to the audit trail.
-- **Incident Review & Audit Trail:** A new "Incident Review" view provides a dedicated workspace for SOC managers to review, search, and audit all resolved cases, providing a complete historical record for compliance and post-mortem analysis.
+- **Incident Review & Audit Trail:** A dedicated "Incident Review" view provides a workspace for SOC managers to review, search, and audit all resolved cases, providing a complete historical record for compliance and post-mortem analysis.
 - **Open Cases Dashboard:** The main dashboard includes a real-time summary of open cases by status (New / Unassigned, In Progress, Resolved), providing an at-a-glance overview of the SOC's active workload.

 ### 5. Real-Time Intelligence & Analytics